 He explained that a growing number of people are dropping their pin at a nearby hotel or calling with exact locations from the airport and he didn’t mind at all.

 So let’s crunch the number on airport rides from Orlando Airport to Disney World.
 I stayed in the Disney Springs (formerly Downtown Disney) area.

 Exact prices will depend on your trip length.

 From MCO to Downtown Disney, my Uber fair was $20.19.
 Using a first-time sign-up promo code gave me a $20 credit, making my bill $0.19 for a ride for two.

 That same trip using a Mears taxi is $49 using their online fare estimator.

 The shared Mears shuttle is $22 per person one way or $36 per person round trip.

-Public transportation using the Lynx Bus is $2 per person, but takes an hour.
+Public transportation using the Lynx Bus is $2 per person, but it takes an hour.

 Uber is roughly $20.